Skip to content

 Frequently Asked Questions

-Is plant protein a complete protein source for muscle recovery?+
+Is plant protein as effective as whey for muscle growth and recovery?+

-What's the optimal timing for consuming protein after a workout for athletes?+
+When is the optimal timing for consuming protein for recovery?+

 Recovery in a can